-Up until last week, when I thought of Benidorm, I pictured tightly packed skyscrapers, rows of bars boasting happy hours and sunburnt groups of worse for wear English stag and hen parties trawling from one pub to the next for yet another cheap pint – all making me feel a tiny bit embarrassed to be English, so when we were contacted by the Spanish Tourist Board and invited to join a family blog trip to Benidorm, I was intrigued about what we might discover in this town notorious for partying.
+Up until last week, when I thought of Benidorm, I pictured tightly packed skyscrapers, rows of bars boasting happy hours and sunburnt groups of English stag and hen parties trawling from one pub to the next for yet another cheap pint; all making me feel a tiny bit embarrassed to be English.
+So when the Spanish Tourist Board invited us to join a blog trip to explore things to do in Benidorm for families, I was intrigued about what we might discover in this town notorious for partying.

 There are also plenty of far more sedate rides and water play areas for even the youngest and most timid of us at Aqualandia!

 2 – Explore in Style with a Boat Ride to Benidorm Island

 where you can go exploring, have a swim or enjoy a relaxing drink on the terrace overlooking the bay.
 After an early morning start from Bristol, we can highly recommend the latter to get you in the holiday mood!